 Coronaviruses

-Seven members of the Coronavirus family are already known to infect people, often with deadly consequences.
-CEPI’s Coronavirus R&D investments focus on two of its priority pathogens—COVID-19 and MERS—as well as broadly protective Coronavirus vaccines and the establishment of a Coronavirus vaccine library.
+Seven members of the coronavirus family are already known to infect people, often with deadly consequences - and novel coronaviruses are continuing to be discovered.
+CEPI’s coronavirus R&D investments focus on two of its priority pathogens—COVID-19 and MERS—as well as broadly protective coronavirus vaccines and the establishment of a coronavirus vaccine library.

 COVID-19